ice-rlab/protobuf-library-for-accel-ae/protoc-artifacts/README.md

 ## Building from a freshly checked-out source

-If you just checked out the Protobuf source from github, you need to generate the configure script.
+If you just checked out the Protobuf source from GitHub, you need to generate the configure script.

 Under the protobuf project directory: